Surpris/directory-structure-py/README.md

 The portable file is also provided only for Windows.
 You can download it via the release section and decompress it.

-### Remarks

-In v0.2.2, the option `preview_template_path` must be set when outputting the RO-Crate-format metadata due to a bug that the executable file cannot open the inherent template file because of Permission Error.

 # Usage

 ## CLI